Abutujj/Nigeria-covid19-project/README.md

-# Nigeria-covid19-Analysis
+# Nigeria covid19-Analysis

 ![](https://github.com/Abutujj/Nigeria-covid19-project/blob/main/covid-19%20image.png)

 ## Introduction
-This is a power bi dashboard project on the analysis of  **Nigeria Covid-19**. this project is to analyse and derive an insight of total cases,total death ,mortality rate, confirmed cases,confirmed death cases in Nigeria.
+This is a power bi dashboard project on the analysis of  **Covid-19 in Nigeria**.
+This project is to analyse and derive an insight of total cases,total death ,mortality rate, confirmed cases,confirmed death cases in Nigeria.

 ## **_Disclaimer_**: